 You can ask for:

-We cannot provide you with information held by the courts such as sentencing notes, court records, transcriptions or information about a case currently before the court.
-Access to these is dealt with by separate legislation and court rules(external link)(external link) and you will need to contact the relevant court directly, the details for the courts can be found in our court finder tool.
+We cannot provide you with information held by the courts, such as sentencing notes, court records, transcriptions or information about a case currently before the court.
+Access to these is dealt with by separate legislation and court rules(external link).
+You will need to contact the relevant court directly – use our court finder tool to find contact details.

 You do not have to request information in person from the courts.
 You can do so by contacting them and filling out an application.
 This can be done via email or by post.